 Multiple witnesses living near the accident site reported observing portions of the accident sequence.

-Parts of the Cessna, piloted by Doug Bourn, a senior electrical engineer with Tesla Motors, crashed into several homes and the ground following the collision with the power lines and tower, the report noted.
+Parts of the twin-engine Cessna, piloted by Doug Bourn, a senior Tesla engineer, impacted several residential structures and the ground following the collision with the power lines and tower, the report noted.